oxc-project/oxc-project.github.io/src/docs/contribute/performance.md

 Try [dhat](https://docs.rs/dhat/latest/dhat).

+### CPU - Samply

+[Samply](https://github.com/mstange/samply) is a command line CPU profiler which uses the Firefox profiler as its UI.
+Works on macOS and Linux.

 ### CPU - Mac Xcode Instruments

 [`cargo instruments`](https://github.com/cmyr/cargo-instruments) is the tool of choice to bridge Mac Xcode instruments.